avolantis/ts-guid/README.md

 ## Similar libraries
 - [uuid](https://github.com/uuidjs/uuid) \
 The industry standard JS implementation of UUIDs.
-It is an EcmaScript Stage 1 proposal, but without TS declarations and with a not OOP friendly API.
+It is an EcmaScript Stage 1 proposal, but without TS declarations and with a not so OOP-friendly API.
 - [ts-guid](https://github.com/willemtoerien/ts-guid) \
-No license, improper random generation and validation, no multi-version support
+No license, improper random generation and validation, no multi-version support.
 - [guid-typescript](https://github.com/NicolasDeveloper/guid-typescript) \
-No license and breaking bugs, no multi-version support
+No license and breaking bugs, no multi-version support.

 ## License